ivalkeen/vim-ctrlp-tjump/README.md

 May be used instead of `:tjump` or `:tselect` for IDE-like `Goto declaration` functionality, which jumps to the declaration in case of one match, and shows quick-search window in case of multiple matches.

+Two vim commands are created by this plugin:

+* `CtrlPtjump` - go to declaration of the identifier under cursor
+* `CtrlPtjumpVisual` - go to declaration of the visual selected text

 ![CtrlP tjump][1]

 ## Prerequisites